-The establishment of a substation in the Overlake area will be critical for the department to continue providing responsive service delivery to the entire community.
-Adding a substation in this area will allow staff to respond to increase efficiency by remaining deployed throughout the City.
-Additionally, with light-rail becoming operational, a facility in this area will allow for Substations also provide a convenient location for members of the community to report problems, meet with staff, and potentially make public records requests supporting the City's commitment to providing exceptional customer service.
+The establishment of a substation in the south end of the city will enable officers to respond quickly to calls and perform administrative duties near their assigned service area.
+Adding a substation in this area will allow staff to not have to respond to other parts of the city to handle service calls or provide back-up for other officers, thus, increasing our overall efficiency.
+Additionally, when the light rail becomes operational, a facility in this area will Subprovide a convenient location for members of the community to report problems, meet with staff, and potentially make public records requests supporting the City's commitment to providing exceptional customer service.
 As call volumes build with population growth, the importance of efficiencies in processes and response time will become a more critical focus.
 As we move towards the future, the Department will continue to experiment with advances in police patrolling tactics and theory to develop the best fit solution for the community.
-This solution will address how we deliver services by evaluating patrol district boundaries, in-person, phone, or electronic service delivery and matching staffing projections to these identified strategies.
+This solution will address how we deliver services by evaluating patrol district boundaries, in person, phone, or electronic service delivery and matching staffing projections to these identified strategies.
 Online reporting has proven to be an effective avenue for community members to report crimes without in-person contact.
 Strategies to market and increase the use of electronic reporting should continue to be evaluated and developed.
 With the anticipated increase in call volumes that come with a proportional increase in population, the Police Department must strive to meet or exceed nationally recognized standards in crime rates, clearance rates, collision rates, and community satisfaction.
 Maintaining specialty teams to target current crime trends and community needs, such as the Bike Unit, Traffic Unit, and Community Engagement Unit should continue to be funded and enhanced to meet the growing needs of the Department.
 Preventive response to crime through innovative ideas like Crime Prevention Through Environmental Design (CPTED) and other crime awareness programs should continue to be offered as core services to meet the community's needs.
 Emerging response strategies such as Drone as First Responder (DFR) programs will be evaluated to determine the efficacy for Redmond.
 Several agencies have begun using this technique to provide timely responses to calls and real-time information to responding officers.
 DFR also costs significantly less than additional personnel.